MichaelTA0111/ELE3001-FYP-BEng/doc/project-diary.md

 - MA began reading official documentation on the Cheri C/C++ programming standards.

 To do:
-- MA to set up a wireless connection to the Morello board.
+- MA to retry setting up a wireless internet connection to the Morello board.
 - MA to read much more documentation on the Cheri C/C++ programming standards.
 - MA to create a simple Pure Cap application, meaning it will only use Cheri C/C++ capabilities/pointers.